Why are Siri and Alexa trying to turn us into station announcers?

 It boils down to two things – the first is becoming sedentary.
 While it might be great not having to walk from room to room telling the kids dinner is ready, it’s also fewer steps we’re taking, and over time this can mount up.

-Research by the British Heart Foundation revealed around 20 million adults in the UK and physically inactive, but according to the WHO people who are insufficiently active have a 20% to 30% increased risk of death compared to people who do take enough exercise.
+Research by the British Heart Foundation revealed around 20 million adults in the UK are physically inactive, and according to the WHO people who are insufficiently active have a 20% to 30% increased risk of death compared to people who do take enough exercise.
 With this in mind, every little step counts.

 Secondly, I don’t feel comfortable with the lack of social interaction – the global pandemic has taught me that every chance you get to speak to someone face to face should be cherished because it could be taken away in an instant.